 Sensors, such as cameras or Wi-Fi trackers that monitor and record movement, are increasingly being used in the Netherlands to improve quality of life and security.
 Private citizens and businesses, for example, own approximately 1.5 million security cameras, local authorities operate more than 3,000 surveillance cameras and the police have approximately 500 to 1,000.
 With new technology making such sensors smaller, cheaper and more mobile, they are becoming easier to integrate into other devices, such as cameras in smartphones.
 Also, it is getting easier to collect and process data, for example with smart algorithms in apps.
 All these advances have resulted in an elaborate network of sensors that generates huge quantities of data.
-This network not only consists of new sensors but has also drawn in new actors and is shaping new types of surveillance), but people also monitor one another (horizontal surveillance) and people monitor government and businesses (sousveillance).
+This network not only consists of new sensors but has also drawn in new actors and is shaping new types of surveillance.
+That is to say, not only government and businesses monitor people (surveillance), but people also monitor one another (horizontal surveillance) and people monitor government and businesses (sousveillance).